-•Illustration: This program is rooted in the spirit of cultural inquiry; students explore varied technical approaches and a broad range of pictorial strategies, including drawing, painting and printmaking, as well as learning to push the boundaries of contemporary illustration.
+•Illustration: Students explore varied technical approaches and a broad range of pictorial strategies, including drawing, painting and printmaking, as well as learning to push the boundaries of contemporary illustration.